-The first owner of his stately house was Robert R. Scott who earned his fortune in the fruit business and also was President of the Sovereign Life Assurance Company.
+The first owner of this stately house in the Crescentwood area of Winnipeg was Robert R. Scott who earned his fortune in the fruit business and also was President of the Sovereign Life Assurance Company.
 Designed by local architect J. N. Semmens, the 2½-storey structure was constructed in 1914 by the J. McDiarmid Company for $20,000.
 After Scott died in 1924, his widow continued living there until 1930.
-Subsequent occupants have included George R. Ryan, Dr. George W. McIntosh, Robert A. Jacques (1959-1966), and James E. Coyne (1966-?).
+Subsequent occupants have included George R. Ryan (?-?), Dr. George W. McIntosh (?-?), Robert A. Jacques (1959-1966), and James E. Coyne (1966-?).
 In 1995, the building received a Preservation Award from Heritage Winnipeg.
 It is a municipally-designated historic site.

 Memorable Manitobans: Robert Ross Scott (1857-1924)